christylernz/aichat-export-viewer/TESTING-SETUP.md

 });
 ```

-**Notice the Given-When-Then comments.** This is a BDD pattern that makes tests read like scenarios.
+**Notice the Given-When-Then comments.** This is a BDD pattern that makes tests read like user scenarios.

 Create the component files: